Hugh Wooldridge: Early career

-After attending Stonyhurst College in Lancashire, Wooldridge trained at the London Academy of Music and Dramatic Art, then assisted directors such as Alan Ayckbourn, Eric Thompson, Frank Hauser and Michael Blakemore.
-He directed his first play at the age of seventeen.
+After attending Stonyhurst College in Lancashire, Wooldridge trained at the London Academy of Music and Dramatic Art, then assisted directors including Alan Ayckbourn, Eric Thompson, Frank Hauser and Michael Blakemore.
+He directed his first play at the age of sixteen.
 In the first ten years of his career he directed more than sixty productions in London and throughout the UK, by authors including Alan Ayckbourn, René de Obaldia, Pam Gems and Athol Fugard.
 He was a resident director at the Haymarket Theatre, Leicester, the Thorndike Theatre, Leatherhead, and The Old Vic, London.
+In 1980 he co-devised with James and Edward Duke Jeeves Takes Charge by PG Wodehouse.
+He produced, directed and lit the world premiere production performed by Edward Duke at the Lyric Theatre, Hammersmith.

 During the next ten years Wooldridge ran his own multi-media company, The Jolly Good Production Company (JGPC), which produced plays and TV programmes, managed artistes and published books.
 During this time he was also responsible for music programmes and programming in the ITV network in the south and south east of England.
-He also directed international tours of Jesus Christ Superstar and The Rocky Horror Show, as well as national tours of plays by Noël Coward, Daphne du Maurier and Dylan Thomas.
+He also directed international tours of Jesus Christ Superstar and The Rocky Horror Show, as well as national tours of plays by Noël Coward, Dylan Thomas and Daphne du Maurier.
+In 1993/4, Wooldridge adapted and directed the famous Daphne du Maurier novel Rebecca; an all-star production which opened at the Theatre Royal, Lincoln, and toured widely across the UK.

-Recent work
+Credits

 Each year since 1999 Wooldridge has produced, devised and directed The Night of 1000 Voices at the Royal Albert Hall.
 The production has featured amongst others Michael Ball, Brent Barrett, Len Cariou, Glenn Close, Michael Crawford, Kerry Ellis, David Essex, Maria Friedman, Joel Grey, Brian May, Caroline O'Connor, Adam Pascal, Philip Quast, and Sally Ann Triplett, and the works of Cy Coleman, George and Ira Gershwin, Lerner and Lowe, Tim Rice, Alain Boublil and Claude-Michel Schönberg, Stephen Sondheim, and songs from the productions of Richard Eyre, Nicholas Hytner, Cameron Mackintosh, Trevor Nunn, Tim Rice and Andrew Lloyd Webber.